 As of the time this article was written, cannabis is still illegal under federal law in the United States.
 This is because the USCIS is a federal government agency and is therefore bound to enforce federal law.
 Therefore, even if cannabis is legal for medicinal or recreational use under state law, it remains illegal under federal law and can result in inadmissibility for immigration purposes.

 If you have questions about criminal charges that could affect your eligibility; you should consult with an immigration attorney before proceeding with your application to register for permanent residence.
 The right attorney can help you understand the specific criminal law that applies to your case and how to navigate this hurdle.

-Criminal Records Waivers and Exceptions in the Green Card Application Process
+What Are Criminal Records Waivers and Exceptions in the Green Card Application Process?

 Although you may still be eligible for a green card even with a criminal record, the nature of the record will determine your eligibility.
 The Immigration and Nationality Act (INA) contains provisions that allow certain individuals with criminal records to apply for a green card, either through a waiver or by qualifying for an exception.